ARISE: How to Apply

-The application requires one Support Letter from an adult who knows you and who can comment on your abilities and strengths.
-This person can not be a member of your family or someone you live with.
+The application requires only one Recommendation from an adult who knows you and who can comment on your academic abilities and strengths.
+This person cannot be a member of your family or someone you live with.

-The Support Letter individual should be someone with knowledge of your academic record, work ethic, and interests, such as a teacher, counselor, principal, mentor, athletic coach, religious leader, or supervisor at a job or volunteer activity.
+The Recommendation individual should be someone with knowledge of your academic record, work ethic, and interests, such as a teacher, counselor, principal, mentor.
 The person should be familiar with aspects of your character such as motivation, sense of personal achievement, ethics, or ability to make and fulfill commitments, as well as your school activities and career goals.

-The Support Letter individual will receive an email with a link to an online form and instructions to complete a short questionnaire and a one-paragraph recommendation through the form.
+The Recommender will receive an email with a link to an online form and instructions to complete a short questionnaire form with numerical ranking of different aspects of your academic performance.
 Their submission will complete your application.

 5 – Essays